 On the flip side, there can be a positive amplification of these changes on your overall traffic and conversion rates.
 Google analyzed millions of page impressions and found that users are 24% less likely to abandon a site when it meets Core Web Vitals thresholds.
 That means you’re going to hang on to more of your hard-earned traffic by merely making your site a more pleasant place to spend time.
 If page experience improvements keep more users on your site, your bounce rates will decrease, which creates a virtuous cycle of improved search rankings.

 It’s important to understand these metrics, but it’s equally important not to get too bogged down on the technical aspect of each.
 Let’s look at what each metric measures, how to identify potential problems on your pages, and what you can do to fix them.

 1 – Largest Contentful Paint (LCP)

-LCP measures how long it takes for the largest asset on the page, whether it’s a video, image, or text, to render in the viewport.
-The viewport is the term used to describe a user’s visible area of a web page, whether they’re using a desktop or a phone.
+LCP measures how long it takes for the largest visual asset on the page, whether it’s a video, image, or text, to render in the viewport.
+The viewport describes a user’s visible web page area, whether they’re using a desktop or a phone browser.
 How long does it take for that one big thing to render fully?
 That’s the Largest Contentful Paint.

 2 – Cumulative Layout Shift (CLS)

-CLS measures how long it takes for the page to become stable.
+CLS measures how long it takes for the page to achieve stability.
 Have you ever tried to click a button on a page, only to have an asset above it load, pushing the button down the page, so you end up clicking on something else entirely?
 Pretty frustrating, right?
 That’s why Cumulative Layout Shift factors into page experience signals.

 3 – First input delay (FID)